 If you’ve not refinanced or consolidated your loans, now is the time to research the possibility.
 Lowering your rates allows more of your payment to apply to the principal and become debt free quicker.

 Credible is a great option to refinance student loans.
-They let you compare up to seven lenders at once to find the best fit.
+They let you compare up to ten lenders at once to find the best fit.

 Your 401(k) is the best way to reach that target.